Our Leadership Team

 CME Consulting, Principal (Retired)

-Education : BS, Economics, Boston University ; Faculté de Droit et des Sciences Économiques, Port-au-Prince, Haiti
+Education: BS, Economics, Boston University; Faculté de Droit et des Sciences Économiques, Port-au-Prince, Haiti

-ESC Involvement: Joined ESC Board in 2021 and consultant since 2018.
+ESC Involvement: Board Member since 2021, consultant since 2018

 Career Highlights: Chelinde is the founder of CME Consulting, an independent employee benefits consulting practice.
 Prior experience in the group insurance business includes Senior Vice President and Chief Underwriting Officer, Blue Cross Blue Shield of Massachusetts (1997-2009); Director/Vice President of National Underwriting, Healthsource, Inc. (1996-1997); and Director of Underwriting, Tufts Health Plans (1995-1996).
 As an ESC Consultant, Chelinde offers expertise in strategic planning, grant writing, needs assessment, and program and service evaluation and has served on ESC consulting teams for ESC clients UWander and Hope House.

-Certifications CLU, Chartered Life Underwriter (CLU), American College of Financial Services.
+Certifications: CLU, Chartered Life Underwriter (CLU), American College of Financial Services.

 Founder and President, Marketing & Management Associates for Nonprofits